 A divorce court will attempt to divide the property of a marriage in the most economic way possible.
 Most states will exclude from this division any property that was acquired prior to the marriage or that was acquired via gift or inheritance.

 In some states (community property states), this involves a 50/50 split of the property acquired by the parties during the marriage.
-Other states (non-community property states) will inquire into the couple's individual financial circumstances, financial plans for the future, and other relevant matters in attempting an equitable distribution of the property.
+Other states (non-community property states) will inquire into the couple's individual financial circumstances, length of the marriage, standard of living during the marriage, and other relevant matters in attempting an equitable distribution of the property.

 Divorce proceedings can help determine a couple's support obligations.
 This can come in the form of child support and spousal support (also called "alimony").

-Child support payments are now largely set by state law, but deviation from those standards are not uncommon.
-Also, child support orders may depend on the custody arrangements ordered.
+Child support payments are now largely set by state law, although there may be some case-by-case deviations.
+Many states are slowly trying to pass legislation that limits deviation from the standard.
+Child support orders may depend on the custody arrangements ordered.
 In general, spousal support largely depends on the facts of each divorce and the divorcing couple's financial circumstances.
 Therefore, here again, any attempt at predicting a court's ultimate support decision is often difficult.

 Child Custody and Visitation

-Aside from the distribution of wealth, divorce also can help set child custody and visitation schedules.
-This too is anything but predictable.
+Aside from the distribution of wealth, divorce also can help set child custody and timesharing/parenting schedules when there are children between the parties.
+This, too, is anything but predictable.
 While courts often try to make their decision based on a set of factors said to promote the "best interests" of the child, these decisions can vary from case to case and court to court.
-After all, in making custody decisions judges are naturally influenced by their own beliefs, opinions and values.

 What Divorce Can't Do